 A relatively easy place for hitchhiking, but probably not the safest place to do it.
 I hitchhiked from the town of Liberia all the way out to Four Seasons beautiful resort.
 It took some time, but I guess some felt sorry for me as it was raining.

 It all depends on where you are.
 On smaller quiet roads, many will stop, but on the busy roads, it was difficult for me.

 I hitchhiked five times in the Holguin area with no problems.
 Quite easy, but the problem is that most drivers require money, and it can be hard to explain you don’t have any.

 I hitchhiked from the airport to a 5-star luxury hotel near the capital.
-Took around 20 minutes before someone picked me up, but it took almost two hours to reach my resort 13 kilometres away.
+It took around 20 minutes before someone picked me up, but it took almost two hours to reach my resort 13 kilometres away.
 Reason?
 He stopped at several places in small villages and insisted he would get me to my resort.
 He did, but a strange experience.

 Hitchhiking from both Reykjavik and Akureyri Airport and had to wait about 10 minutes in both cases.

-Hitchhiked from the international airport of Tehran into the city with a friendly English teacher.
+I hitchhiked from the international airport of Tehran into the city with a friendly English teacher.
 Hitchhiking seems easy, but few speak English, and it would be good to have something written in Persian.

 Not many cars around, but they will stop for you.
 A lot easier to hitchhike on Lampedusa than mainland Italy.

 I hitchhiked from the international airport to the city at night.
 I just waited outside the airport and asked locals if they were travelling to the city.
 The first offered a ride.